matejkosiarcik/homelab/guides/Any - Install docker.md

 }
 ```

-## How to connect to macvlan container from Host?
+## How to connect to macvlan container from Host

 Unfortunetely you can't connect to container running via macvlan directly from the running Host.
 At least not without a special (pricy) network equipment.